cbisiere/tiny-prolog2/README.md

 insertion(e,f.x,f.y) -> insertion(e,x,y);
 ```

 Note that variable names (e.g., `e`) start with a single letter, while identifiers (e.g., `insertion` start with at least two letters.
+Names and identifiers can have any length.

 Inserting an element in a list of four items gives three different solutions: